Rezaavoor/search-dataset/README.md

 ### Slow or expensive runs

-Cost drivers: LLM calls during KG transforms, persona generation, Q/A generation, page embedding.
+Cost drivers: LLM calls during KG transforms, persona generation, Q/A generation, quality filtering, page embedding.

 Ways to reduce:
-- Use world mode (`--multi-hop-worlds`) to avoid building one giant KG
 - Lower `--testset-size`, `--single-hop-size`, `--multi-hop-size`
 - Use `--max-pdfs` or narrower `--specific-folders`
 - Use a smaller/cheaper model
 - Use `--no-pdf-profiles` if profiles are already computed via `profile_corpus.py`
 - Use `--no-content-embeddings` to skip page_content embeddings (not recommended)
+- Use `--no-filter` to skip the LLM quality filter (faster but lower dataset quality)
+- Configure multiple Azure endpoints (`AZURE_OPENAI_API_KEY_2`, etc.) for parallel single-hop generation

 ### KG cache misses